 For recovering deleted files from your Android device with any Android Recovery software, or accessing the files stored on your Android phone from computer, you should first connect Android to PC either with a USB cable or through Bluetooth or Wi-Fi.
-Here this guide explains how to enable USB debugging and connect Android to PC over USB.

 Part 1.
 How to Connect Android Phone to PC with USB